 Vhari McEwan MA (Hons), Dip Humanistic Counselling, MBACP

 Are you struggling to cope with life at the moment?
 Do you feel confused, overwhelmed or that things are out of control?
 Have you suffered bereavement, trauma or loss?
 Are your stuck in patterns of unhelpful behaviour?
-Do you wish you had someone impartial and non-judgmental to share your anxieties and worries with?
 If so, I may be able to help by offering you the time and space to explore your thoughts and feelings in a safe, confidential and supportive environment.
-This increased self-awareness will empower you to make changes and find more useful ways of managing life's challenges.
+This increased self-awareness will empower you to sort through the confusion, explore options and move forward.

 I offer a free, no-obligation consultation, which allows us to decide together if I can meet your needs and how best to tailor the therapy to your individual situation.

 I offer brief solution-focused therapy and NLP as well as more traditional open-ended counselling.
 As well as adults, I work with adolescents and currently hold an enhanced DBS (formerly CRB) Disclosure.

 I can help with a wide range of issues such as: